6 managers who could replace Gareth Southgate at England

 Reports have even suggested that Tuchel expressed interest in the England job after his departure from Chelsea, making him a strong contender who could satisfy all stakeholders.

-YEN.com.gh earlier reported that England could have won up to a billion euros had they beaten Spain in the Euro 2024 final.
+YEN.com.gh earlier reported that England could have won billions of Euros had they beaten Spain in the Euro 2024 final.

-Euro 2024: Rodri shows Jude Bellingham who's the boss after winning Best Player prize after Spain's win

-The Three Lions' players stood to reap big from their brand deals if they won their first major silverware since 1966.
+The Three Lions' players stood to reap big from their brand deals if they won a first major piece of silverware since 1966.

 Source: YEN.com.gh